Instructor Requirements and Resources

 Adaptive Furniture: If you see tables and chairs with DRC identification on them placed in your classroom, please do not move, remove, or alter their placement in your class.
 The furniture is placed in the room for students whose disability precludes them from sitting in a conventional table/chair or at a tablet desk, and is considered an official DRC accommodation.
 The furniture may or may not be used by students in your class; however, the students who need that furniture have a class in that same classroom.
 If there are issues regarding furniture placement, please contact the DRC immediately; they will do their best to remedy any issues.

-Testing Accommodations: To expedite and streamline the process for administration of examinations and quizzes for students requiring testing accommodations, it is imperative that instructors do their best to adhere to the procedural guidelines of the DRC for the provision of examinations and associated materials.
+Testing Accommodations: To expedite and streamline the process for administration of examinations and quizzes for students requiring testing accommodations, instructors must do their best to adhere to the procedural guidelines of the DRC for the provision of examinations and associated materials.
 We wish to emphasize that instructors are partners with the DRC in the accommodation obligations.
 To that end, please note the following:

 • Testing Accommodation Forms (TAFs) must be completed in their entirety by the instructor of record and submitted through the Rebel Access Portal (RAP) within one business day of receipt of the link on the Faculty Notification Letter (FNL).
-For purposes of mandated access, it is necessary that the DRC has a means to contact the instructor or responsible Department/School official should a student have questions, or if there are issues with the examination.
+For purposes of mandated access, the DRC must have a means to contact the instructor or responsible Department/School official should a student have questions, or if there are issues with the examination.
 Please consider providing a mobile number for calling/texting to the DRC Testing Coordinator, or on the TAF, in case there is a problem or question during testing.

 • If there are any changes to the exam (such as allowing a longer time for the class to complete the test once it has commenced; placing information needed by the students to complete the exam on a board in the room; providing formula sheets to students upon their arrival to the test), it is essential that the DRC student who is testing away from the classroom location be afforded the same access to any additional information, as well as to any assistance that the instructor provides to the class during the exam.
 Not providing to the DRC student any information that is provided to the class could place the DRC student at a disadvantage.
 For this reason, it is incumbent upon the instructor to notify the DRC of any such changes that occur while administering an exam.